 Okanagan College offers students an opportunity to improve their English for college and university.
 The English for Academic Purposes Program (EAP) is a four-level program whose goal is to prepare students for academic studies.

-In Levels 1 and 2, students attend EAP classes for up to 20 hours of classes per week.
-In Levels 3 and 4, students attend EAP classes for up to 15 hours of classes per week.
+In Levels 1, 2 and 3, students attend EAP classes for up to 20 hours of classes per week.
+In Level 4, students attend EAP classes for up to 15 hours of classes per week.
 In addition to their EAP courses, students at EAP level 3 may take one academic course and at EAP level 4 up to two academic courses provided students meet course prerequisites.
 If a student has mixed levels, the dominant level will determine the student's level.
 The addition of academic courses must be approved by the academic course instructor and appropriate academic dean.

 The program has three areas: academic writing (EAPW), academic reading (EAPR), and academic discussion (EAPD).
 Level 4 EAPW and EAPR together are equivalent to high school English 12 which is a requirement for many academic programs.